12 School Backpacks Doctors Buy for Their Own Kids

 On-trend gets kids on-board

 Use their sense of style to benefit their health.
 “Cute, stylish, popular brands are the qualities my own 10th grader cares about,” shares chiropractor Lily Friedman, DC, of Comprehensive Wellness Institute in Hollywood, Florida.
 “We agreed on a bag that is all of the above and has great supportive features as well.
 It’s a canvas Herschel Supply Co. backpack with a suede reinforced bottom and strong, wide padded straps for use on both of her shoulders.
 It also comes equipped with various compartments of all sizes for all of a teenagers needs.”
 It’s also a great Amazon Prime gift for just about any student on your list.
+Learn more about what a school day can look like around the world!

 Yes, you need both straps